-The monument to the Second Brigade is west of Gettysburg on the east side of North Reynolds Avenue.
-(Monument map: Reynolds Avenue North)
+The monument to the 2nd Brigade, 1st Division, 1st Corps of the Army of the Potomac is west of Gettysburg on the east side of North Reynolds Avenue.
+(Reynolds Avenue North tour map)

-The brigade was commanded at the Battle of Gettysburg by Brigadier General Lysander Cutler, a businessman from the Wisconsin frontier.
+Brigadier General Lysander Cutler, a businessman from the Wisconsin frontier, commanded the brigade at Gettysburg.

 July 2.
 At night the 84th and 147th New York went to the support of the Third Brigade Second Division Twelfth Corps and was actively engaged remaining through the night.